bcgov/bcstats-duckdb-storage-mvp/mssql_dbt/README.md

 ### Usage

-To set up the DuckDB database with our raw CSV data, first ensure that all CSVs are in the correct format (UTF-8).
+To set up the sqlserver database with our raw CSV data, first ensure that all CSVs are in the correct format (UTF-8).
 This can be done by running the `sei_dbt.sh` file from a git bash command line (**not a windows command prompt!**):

 `./sei_dbt.sh`